tommyfuu/BioFoundry/README.md

 Check out your destinationAddress for your primers.

+#### Uploading your primers to Benchling

 #### New features in the 11/15/2020 Update

 1. Allow the primer design with phusion for plasmid primer designs and fastCloning primers design, using [Serenium](https://selenium-python.readthedocs.io/installation.html) webscraping of the [NEB Tm Calculator](https://tmcalculator.neb.com/#!/batch).
 2. Allow the users to manually decide primer3 parameters 'primerOptTm (optimal primer temperature) and primerMinSize (shortest acceptable primer length)'.
 3. Allow outputs that are in Benchling readable format.
-If users would like to import the primer outputs from this workflow to benchling, simply click on `import Oligo` on benchling and upload the benchling compatible outputs this workflow provides.
+If users would like to import the primer outputs from this workflow to benchling, simply click on `import Oligo` on benchling.
+Copy paste the primer information in your benchling-compatible output files and paste them into the textbox in benchling.

 #### Next steps

 Next release and updates will be announced here.

-This afternoon, need to comment to enable headless primer design.
+1. Enable the support for more operating systems.
+2. Enable the support for more browsers.

 ### Acknowledgement